 - Sync content from your various devices.
 This includes, contacts, calendars, iTunes, and the 1,000 most recent photos on your Macs, PCs, or iOS devices.

-– Sync supported documents like iOS apps, some Mac apps, but not all apps are supported by iCloud, like Word for example.
+- Sync supported documents like iOS apps and some Mac apps.
+But not all apps are supported by iCloud, like Word for example.

 What iCloud cannot do for you:

-– Back up content.
-Calendars, and contacts can by synced, but they are not backed up.
+- Back up content.
+Calendars and contacts can be synced, but they are not backed up.
 Meaning there is no revision history, or the ability to restore from a previous version, should an error occur.
 Once syncing occurs, the changes are permanent.